-The Office of Student Affairs supports the mission of the University and the Basilian Catholic tradition through programs, policies, and services that offer valuable learning experiences and promote the development of the whole person.
-Student Affairs is comprised of the following offices: Career Services, Testing Center, Counseling and Wellness Services, Access and Disability Services, the Office of the Dean of Students, Residence Life (which includes all residence halls), Student Activities and Campus Ministry.
+The Office of Student Affairs supports the mission of the University and the Basilian Catholic tradition through programs, policies, and services that offer valuable learning experiences and promote development of the whole person.
+Student Affairs is comprised of the following offices: Career Services and Testing Center, Counseling and Disability Services, the Office of the Dean of Students, Health Promotion and Wellness, Intercollegiate Athletics, Residence Life (which includes all residence halls), Recreational Sports (including the Jerabeck Activity and Athletic Center), Student Activities, the Office for Student Success, and the University Police Department.

-The Mendenhall Achievement Center was established at the University of St. Thomas in 2008 as the result of a gift to the University from Trini Mendenhall.
+The Mendenhall Achievement Center, located on the second floor of Crooker Center, was established at the University of St. Thomas in 2008 as the result of a gift to the University from Trini Mendenhall, University.
 The Center is comprised of a professional support team that works collaboratively to provide a comprehensive approach designed to assist students with achieving their goals.
-Services within the Mendenhall Achievement Center include Academic Advising, Career Services, Counseling and Wellness, Access and Disability Services, Tutorial Services, and the Office of Student Affairs.
+Services within the Mendenhall Achievement Center include Academic Advising, the Career Services and Testing Center, Counseling and Disability Services, Tutorial Services, and the Office for Student Success.
+In addition to its central location, students benefit by having these support services in one location.

-The Office of Student Affairs located on the second floor of the Crooker Center and issues identification cards.
-The Office of Student Affairs also helps coordinate the Student Government Association, the Student Activities Board, the management of the Crooker Center, and oversees the Code of Student Conduct.
-The Assistant Vice President for Student Affairs and the Assistant Dean of Students offices are located in Student Affairs.
+The Office of Student Affairs, located on the second floor of the Crooker Center, also helps coordinate the Student Government Association, the Student Activities Board, the Council of Clubs, and management of the Crooker Center, and oversees the Code of Student Conduct.
+The Office of Student Affairs issues UST Identification Cards; schedules room reservations for the Old Bookstore in Crooker Center, as well as the Crooker Center corridor spaces; and keeps students aware of campus events and activities through weekly email announcements.
+Offices of the Vice President for Student Affairs and the Assistant Dean of Students, as well as the University Athletic Director are located in the Office of Student Affairs.